-A check of any prohibition can be carried out using the DfE sign-in page (formerly Secure Access).
+A check of any prohibition can be carried out using the DfE Sign-in website (Check a teacher's record).
 Prohibition orders are described in the Teaching Regulation Agency (TRA) publications Teacher misconduct: disciplinary procedures for the teaching profession, and Teacher misconduct: the prohibition of teachers.